• Skip to main content

 Repeat with the remaining ingredients to have two layers.
 The pie will be slightly mounded higher than the pie crust.
 I push down slightly to have the apple slices and other ingredients in the crust evenly and to make sure the pie doesn't have any voids.

-The filling will shrink as it cooks so if there are voids plus a reduction in size, the pie will have a low filling and empty space between the filling and the top crust.
+The filling will shrink as it cooks so if there are voids plus a size reduction, the pie will have a low filling and empty space between the filling and the top crust.
 This will result in the top crust caving in or difficulty keeping the slices together as you cut them.

 Filled pie crust ready for the top crust to be added.